openvinotoolkit/openvino/docs/install_guides/installing-openvino-docker-windows.md

 # Install Intel® Distribution of OpenVINO™ toolkit for Windows* from Docker* Image {#openvino_docs_install_guides_installing_openvino_docker_windows}

-The Intel® Distribution of OpenVINO™ toolkit quickly deploys applications and solutions that emulate human vision.
-Based on Convolutional Neural Networks (CNN), the toolkit extends computer vision (CV) workloads across Intel® hardware, maximizing performance.
-The Intel® Distribution of OpenVINO™ toolkit includes the Intel® Deep Learning Deployment Toolkit.

-This guide provides device specifics for a Docker* image creation with Intel® Distribution of OpenVINO™ toolkit for Windows* and its further usage.
+This guide provides steps for creating a Docker* image with Intel® Distribution of OpenVINO™ toolkit for Windows* and using the Docker image on different devices.

-## System Requirements
+## System requirements

 **Target Operating Systems**